CFS-Consulting/cfs-11ty/src/sections/about.md

 ## {{ title }}

-Hello!
-I'm Cait (she/her).
-I'm a yoga facilitator, nonprofit leader, theater artist, and a believer in our communal capacity to imagine and bring about a better world.
+Hi, I'm Cait.
+I'm a TCTSY facilitator, RYT-200, community storyteller, and survivor of a high-control religious group.
 In all I do, I try to make and hold spaces for people to flourish.

-I am currently discerning a call to ministry in the Episcopal Diocese of Los Angeles.
 I live and work in the Los Angeles metropolitan area, which occupies the unceded lands of the Kizh Gabrieleño and Gabrielino-Tongva peoples.
+I work in-person and virtually at this time.